Wine Tasting Tips for Beginners

 So many varietals and so many wines.

-Or more importantly, how do you find a wine that taste great and is easy on the pocket book?
+How do you chose a good tasting wine that is easy on the pocket book?

-In this article we will explore the various ways to explore the wonderful world of wine and how to “TASTE” wine properly.
+In this article we will cover the various ways to indulge in the wonderful world of wine and how to “TASTE” wine properly.

 When you hear “Wine Tasting” you may picture a bunch of pseudo intellectuals standing around, swirling their glasses and sniffing the wine.
 They may throw out terms like fragrance, tannin, undertones, buttery, bold, mild, full-bodied, acidic etc.